yurevych2/lab1_cstrings/README.md

 ### Results

-I have created my_str_t class that implements strings with behaviour similar to std::string.
+I have created my_str_t class that implements strings with behavior similar to std::string.
 Additionally, I run Google benchmarks on a 16MB file with random words (I created it using Python) and got such results:
 ```
 -----------------------------------------------------------------
 Benchmark                       Time             CPU   Iterations